News release from the Fort Wayne Philharmonic Orchestra:

 - Old National Wealth Management, Holiday Pops Sponsor

 - Other leading supporters include: Edward D. & Ione Auer Foundation, Arts United of Greater FortÂ Wayne, English, Bonter, Mitchell Foundation, O’Rourke-Â?Schof Family Foundation, FoellingerÂ Foundation, Community Foundation of Greater Fort Wayne, Indiana Arts Commission, and LincolnÂ Financial Foundation.

 About the Fort Wayne Philharmonic

-Now performing its 72nd season, The Fort Wayne Philharmonic’s mission is to inspire and foster a 0lifelong love of classical music through performance and education.
-The Phil is led by Music Director Andrew Constantine and is a member of the League of American Orchestras, a funded member of Arts United of Greater Fort Wayne, and the Indiana Arts Commission.
-For additional information visit fwphil.org.
+Now entering its 73rd season, The Fort Wayne Philharmonic’s mission is to inspire and foster a lifelong love of classical music through performance and education.
+Music director Andrew Constantine leads the Fort Wayne Philharmonic.
+All programming is made possible by the support of community individuals, businesses, corporations and foundations.
+The Phil is a member of the League of American Orchestras and a funded member of Arts United of Greater Fort Wayne, the Indiana Arts Commission and National Endowment for the Arts.
+For additional information, log on to the website: www.fwphil.org.